-We use WePay, PayPal and FrontStream for payment processing on GivingGrid.com.
-They’re all safe and secure.
+We use PayPal for payment processing on GivingGrid.com.
+It's both safe and secure.

 Zero!
-We don't charge you any fees!
+GivingGrid doesn't charge you any fees!

-We apply a unique method where the donor is given the opportunity to add a small contribution for us, in addition to their donation.
-Think of it as a small tip.
+We apply a unique method where the donor is given the option to add a small contribution for us, in addition to their donation.
+Think of it as a tip.
 If they think we're providing a valuable service, they give us a little something.
-If not, they also have the option to make it zero and give us nothing.
+If not, they have the option to lower it or make it zero and give us nothing.
+No matter what, the fundraiser never gets hit with a fee from us and GivingGrid assumes all the risk!
 Sound fair?